 Methoprene (Altosid XR) is another safe material for control of mosquito larvae.
 It is an insect hormone which retards the development of larvae ( disrupts molting) and prevents mosquitoes from developing into adults (Clarke Mosquito Control Products, Inc. 800-323 -5727).

 Altosid XR Briquets can be placed even on ice for season-long control.
 Treat swamps, ponds, and marsh areas in early spring before thawing.
 These extended-release briquets will provide up to 150 days of uninterrupted mosquito control once they hit the water.
-It can be applied by hand and the product is labelled for use in known fish habitats.
+It can be applied by hand and the product is labeled for use in known fish habitats.

 Keith L. Smith, Associate Vice President for Ag.
 Adm. and Director, OSU Extension.